Outclassed: Lampard's Chelsea taught a harsh lesson by brilliant Bayern | Goal.com

 Chelsea remain as ambitious as they were eight years ago but times have changed and the club are in a transition season under new manager Frank Lampard.

-It was the former midfielder who lifted the trophy in Bavaria and he couldn't have experienced more contrasting emotions here, as he watched his side given a footballing lesson by a rampant Bayern side.
+It was the former midfielder who lifted the trophy in Bavaria and he could not have experienced more contrasting emotions here, as he watched his side given a footballing lesson by a rampant Bayern side.

 Indeed, Chelsea look to be already out of the Champions League after suffering a brutal beat-down, losing 3-0 in a depressingly one-sided first leg.